Why You Should Visit

 Little remains of Wisconsin's once extensive grasslands.
 Those that have managed to survive, like Thomson Memorial Prairie, are small, isolated and fragmented.
 To recreate a larger grassland ecosystem, these prairie remnants must be carefully managed and expanded.

-As of January 3, 2012, the Conservancy owns and manages 607 acres.
+The Conservancy owns and manages 662 acres at Thomson Memorial Prairie.
 With the help of volunteers, we are working to restore the degraded prairie and agricultural land surrounding the preserve through a combination of planting, prescribed burning and exotic species control.

 The Conservancy named the area Thomson Memorial Prairie in recognition of John and Olive Thomson, longtime friends and stewards of the prairie.
 In honor of their deceased son Douglas, the Thomsons established a fund for land acquisition at the prairie.